TrickyF0x/test_birthday_list/README.md

-This code for testing public service
+This script is for testing public service.